tcp(7) — Linux manual page

 incoming connection can be accepted using accept(2).
 A socket

-is fully specified and may transmit data.
-Data cannot be
+fully specified and may transmit data.
+Data cannot be transmitted

 Linux supports RFC 1323 TCP high performance extensions.
 These

-Window Scaling and Timestamps.
-Window scaling allows the use of
+Scaling and Timestamps.
+Window scaling allows the use of large (>

-large (> 64 kB) TCP windows in order to support links with high
+64 kB) TCP windows in order to support links with high latency or

-latency or bandwidth.
-To make use of them, the send and receive
+bandwidth.
+To make use of them, the send and receive buffer sizes

-buffer sizes must be increased.
-They can be set globally with
+must be increased.
+They can be set globally with the

-files, or on individual sockets by using the SO_SNDBUF and
+or on individual sockets by using the SO_SNDBUF and SO_RCVBUF

 The maximum sizes for socket buffers declared via the SO_SNDBUF